Erik Carlgren

-Paul Erik Olofsson Carlgren (born 4 December 1946) is a retired Swedish sprinter.
+Paul Erik Olofsson Carlgren (born 4 December 1946) is a Swedish retired sprinter.
 He was part of Swedish teams that placed seventh in the 4 × 400 m relay at the 1972 Olympics and 1971 and 1974 European Championships.
 At the 1974 European Championships he also finished seventh in the individual 400 m event.

+Carlgren finished third behind David Jenkins in the 400 metres event at the British 1973 AAA Championships.